Post Hernia Surgery: What to Expect

 This varies with different hernias and techniques.

-Typically, there is no particular care necessary for recovery from hernia surgery.
+Typically, there is no particular post hernia surgery care necessary for recovery from hernia surgery.
 The surgeon typically closes the skin with absorbable materials.
 The skin heals well without any special care other than routine hygiene.

 Your incision will usually be sealed with a skin sealant and no dressing is required in this case.
 If there is a dressing, this should be removed in 1-2 days and no further dressing is necessary unless instructed otherwise.
 Showering and bathing can be enjoyed 24 hours after surgery.